"Governance and Islam in East Africa: Muslims and the State"

 Venue: Aga Khan University, Nairobi

 ISMC's Governance Programme and AKU's East African Institute (EAI) seek to bring together academics, civil society actors and policy-makers to explore the relationship between governance and Muslims in Kenya, Tanzania and Uganda in contemporary times.
-While historical perspectives are welcome, these should be framed in terms of the role of the past in creating critical issues of contemporary concern.
+While historical perspectives are included, these will be framed in terms of the role of the past in creating critical issues of contemporary concern.

 Recent studies of Muslims in East Africa have tended largely to explore two main approaches.
 The focus has been either to study Muslims in relation to security issues, or to explore the reforms attempted within the communities and their implications for Muslim theology, rituals and general welfare.
 However, a third approach, which has hitherto received less attention, is the relationship between Muslims and the governance of the countries in which they reside as citizens or residents.
 Such an approach, inclusive also of the other two dimensions, permits us to view the attitudes and activities of Muslims both in relation to themselves and to the various challenges they face in common with their fellow compatriots and citizens.

 This approach will be addressed through the broad themes of Institutions, Law, and Politics and discussed in keynote conversations convened by among others Farouk Topan, Alex Awiti, Erin Stiles, Hassan Mwakimako, and Kai Kresse.
-We welcome paper submissions on a broad range of topics under these themes:
+Papers will cover a broad range of topics under these themes:

 Political participation – engagement, disengagement, collaboration and conflict;